radius-project/docs/docs/content/tutorials/new-app/index.md

 ## Step 3: Inspect and deploy `app.bicep`

-`app.bicep` will contain all the resources (containers, gateways, cloud services, etc) that make up your application, including how those resources are connected to each other.
+`app.bicep` will define all the resources (containers, gateways, cloud services, etc) that make up your application, including how those resources are connected to each other.
 Given this explicit and comprehensive application definition, Radius Application files make it simple to consistently deploy and manage your application.

 1. Open `app.bicep` and see the scaffolded application created by `rad init`: